 From Part-time History Teacher to Full-time Youth Mentor and Workshop Leader

-UPDATE ON WHAT’S HAPPENING IN MY PROFESSIONAL LIFE: As I transition into a new chapter in my career, I want to take a moment to thank my colleagues at the St Catherines British School of Athens for the support, and for the memorable moments I’ve had the honour of sharing with you over these past 8 years.
+UPDATE ON WHAT’S HAPPENING IN MY PROFESSIONAL LIFE: As I transition into a new chapter in my career, I want to take a moment to thank my colleagues at the St Catherines British School (Athens, Greece) for the support, and for the memorable moments I’ve had the honour of sharing with you over these past 8 years.
 This is the virtual adaptation of what in pre-COVID days (when mass gatherings were still a thing!) we called “Farewell Speeches”.
 Given that we’re living in an era of social distancing, I’m sharing my speech via this online, written form.
 Enjoy!

 BEFORE I GO, I want to acknowledge my fellow colleagues at the St catherines british school

 Mr Smith and Dr Bond

 Thank you for trusting me to get on with my job to the best of my ability.
 It’s not uncommon in schools for school leaders to try to micromanage their teachers by being directive in telling them exactly how and what to teach (and in so doing, clip their wings and stunt their professional development).
 I believe that the fundamental reason I was able to flourish and develop so much in my teaching skills in St Catherines is because you do such a great job of communicating to parents that we are a highly qualified group of staff who are experts in our field, which makes us (as teachers) feel acknowledged and trusted.
 Thank you for that.

 Kevin, as my line manager, I’m grateful that you were so encouraging when I was preparing to share my work on wellbeing education at the 7th ENSEC Wellbeing Education Conference in Budapest back, in August 2019, as well as my presentation for the IB World Schools Conference in Abu Dhabi, back in October 2019.
 It means a lot.